curtisbarnard/BANKI/BANKI.md

 # BANKI: All the questions to prep for interviews
 - Any questions on this list are fair game for technical interviews.
 - Resources where you can find most answers are at the end.
-- Origianl list without anwsers courtesy of https://leonnoel.com/100devs/
+- Original list without answers, courtesy of https://leonnoel.com/100devs/

 ## Behavioral
 Most of the behavioral questions should be answered in the CAR format.
 At least three sentences for each question (one for cause, one for action and one for result).
-When answering being with "At my last opportunity..." or "At my last company" Don't sell yourself out and say "bootcamp" or "school"
+When answering begin with "At my last opportunity..." or "At my last company".
+Don't sell yourself out and say "bootcamp" or "school".

 ### CAR
 - **Cause**
 	- Why did you need to take action?
 - **Action**
-	- Steps you took so solve problem.
+	- Steps you took so solve problem
 	- Be positive
 	- Don't be humble
 - **Result**